ibm-cloud-docs/openwhisk/sequences.md

 2. Click **Create Sequence**.

-3. Specify a name, package, and inital action for your sequence.
-You can choose existing actions, available in your namespace or else select a public action.
+3. Specify a name, package, and initial action for your sequence.
+You can choose existing actions that are available in your namespace or else select a public action.
 Click **Create**.

 4. Add one or more actions to your sequence and **Save**.